ssrwpo/ssr/README.md

 createRouter({
   // Your MainApp as the top component that will get rendered in <div id='react' />
   MainApp,
-  // Optionnal: An object containing your application reducers appReducers,
+  // Optional: An object containing your application reducers appReducers,
-  // Optionnal: An array of your redux middleware of choice appMiddlewares,
+  // Optional: An array of your redux middleware of choice appMiddlewares,
-  // Optionnal: An array of your collection names appCursorNames,
+  // Optional: An array of your collection names appCursorNames,
   // The router used in your client
   BrowserRouter,